BIRD-Laboratories/MLPScaling/README.md

 5:38PST: I had to restart again because I forgot to add intermediate checkpointing.
 I might not end up using these datapoints now but during the Neurips Expansion it will help.

 ## 11/23.5/24
 14:22 PST, last night at approx 5:00 i turned off my experiment.
 I'll go turn it on again now. i'll start working on eval code shortly.
 I had to edit modelscope functionality so I can offload all models properly.
 15:32 PST, I am still having issues with syncing on modelscope, hopefully they are nearing a proper fix but I am starting to get slighlty frusterated.
 I am in much better standing than the day before but the battle is by no means over.
 17:12 I have gotten the folder functionality to work I am so happy.
 The code should finally run uninterupted.
 I'll take a break for a bit and then I need to work on an eval harness.
+As of 22:30 I still have not gotten the code fully working.
+I am ahead of schedule still.
+The modelscope syncing will be done via a branch system rather than folders all on one branch.
+I updated the experiment profile to have 8 big experiments at the start and then do more ratio experiments to ensure I get a good data mix.
+Other than that I am pretty tired and nearing a frusteration level that will hold back my work so I am going to sleep earlier today.